-The overarching framework for development in Ipswich Borough to 2036 is set out in the Preferred Options Draft Core Strategy and Policies Development Plan Document Review.
-The Draft Core Strategy Review also identifies Ipswich Garden Suburb as a strategic site for development in Ipswich, and the north end of Humber Doucy Lane as a broad location for future growth.
+The overarching framework for development in Ipswich Borough to 2036 is set out in the Preferred OptionsFinal Draft Core Strategy and Policies Development Plan DocumentReview.
+The Final Draft Core Strategy Review also identifies Ipswich Garden Suburb as a strategic site for development in Ipswich, and the northern end of Humber Doucy Lane as a broad location for cross-border allocation for future growth.

-This Preferred Options Draft Site Allocations and Policies Development Plan Document adds the site-specific detail to that strategy across the whole Borough.
+This Preferred Options Final Draft Site Allocations and Policies Development Plan Document adds the site-specific detail to that strategy across the whole Borough.
 It continues to incorporate the 'IP-One' area of central Ipswich.
 It is accompanied by an updated policies map, showing on an Ordnance Survey base map sites for development and sites for protection.